 – Any Seven has odds of 5 to 1, pays 4:1 and it has a house edge of 16.9 percent.

 – Any Craps has odds of 8 to 1, pays 7:1 and it has a house edge of 11.1 percent.

-– 2 Craps and 12 Craps have odds of 35 to 1, pays 30:1 and it has a house edge of 13.9 percent.
+– 2 and 12 Craps have odds of 35 to 1, pays 30:1 and it has a house edge of 13.9 percent.

-– 3 Craps and 11 Craps have odds of 17 to 1, pays 15:1 and it has a house edge of 11.1 percent.
+– 3 and 11 Craps have odds of 17 to 1, pays 15:1 and it has a house edge of 11.1 percent.

 The best bet in craps after the first roll is the odds bet.
 Once a point is determined, players will be able to place an additional wager that is a multiple of the pass line bet.
 The multiple differs from one casino to another, but the most common is 2X.
-The best thing about the odds bets is that it pays according to their true odds, which means the house has a 0% advantage; players should always take these bets.
+The best thing about the odds bets is that it pays according to their true odds, which means the house has a 0% advantage; players should always place these bets.

 Although the dealer might tempt you to place these bets, you should not because they have the highest house advantage.

 Players are also advised to tip the dealers at the Craps tables.
-This is not a bribe — in no way will the dealer interfere or affect the outcome of the dice.
+This is not a bribe — in no way can the dealer interfere or affect the outcome of the dice.
 On the other hand, they can guide you and help you throughout the game.
 Dealers rely on these tips and they are a great part of their salary.
-Tipping the dealer will create a bond and you will receive invaluable advice that will help elevate the level of your game.
+Tipping the dealer will create a repoire and you will receive invaluable advice that will help elevate the level of your game.

 Players should also read about the etiquette and learn the unwritten rules of Craps are.
 Some casinos will give players the boot and request that they leave if they are not following and abiding by these etiquette rules.
 You can find out more about these rules at the “Rules” section of Craps on this website.